Josh Hill (footballer): Career

 Hill was delisted by West Coast at the conclusion of the 2017 season.

 Personal life

-Hill is the second cousin of Fremantle's Stephen and St Kilda’s Bradley Hill.
-On 8 August 2020, Hill welcomed his first child with his fiance Jo Duffy.
-On 13 August 2020, he welcomed his second child with his former girlfriend Kara Wicks.
+Hill is the second cousin of Fremantle's Stephen and St Kilda's Bradley Hill.
+On 8 August 2020, Hill had his first child with his fiance Jo Duffy.
+On 13 August 2020, he had his second child with his former girlfriend Kara Wicks.
 He confirmed that he is indeed the father of both children and vows to honour his responsibilities to both children.
 In November 2021, Hill and Duffy married in a small private ceremony.

 Historical child sex crimes

 On 15 February 2025, Hill faced the Northbridge Court on charges of sexually penetrating a child over 13 and under 16.
 It’s alleged three of these offences were committed in Broome between 21 and 30 December 2015.